iotaledger/tangle.js/libs/anchors/README.md

 Receives a message that has already been seen on the channel.

-Optionally an expected message ID can be passed that allows to fail if the target message is not actually anchored to the expected anchorage.
+Optionally an expected anchorage ID can be passed that allows to fail if the target message is not actually anchored to the expected anchorage.

 ```ts